underscoreio/essential-scala/src/pages/intro/writing-methods.md

 #### Consider the Result Type

 The first technique is to look at the result type, in this case `Double`.
 How can we create `Double` values?
 We could write a literal, but that obviously won't be correct in this case.
-The other way we know to create a `Double` is to call a method on some boject, which brings us to the next technique.
+The other way we know to create a `Double` is to call a method on some object, which brings us to the next technique.

 #### Consider the Input Type